angarsky/diveintopython/learn/classes/import.md

 > [!NOTE]
 > Read this tutorial on the website: https://diveintopython.org/learn/classes/import

-Importing classes in Python allows programmers to leverage pre-existing code modules, making their programs more efficient and concise.
+In Python, you can import a class from another file, providing a wealth of benefits in terms of code organization, maintainability, and collaboration.
+This feature allows programmers to leverage pre-existing code modules, making their programs more efficient and concise.
 By importing classes, developers can access and utilize the functionality provided by these classes without the need to rewrite the entire code from scratch.
+In this article, we will explore how to import a class from another file in Python.

 ## Imports and Attributes

 The import statement in Python allows us to use external modules and packages that provide additional functionality.
 Attributes in Python refer to the properties or values associated with an object that we can access and modify.

-### Importing Modules in Python
+### Importing Modules in Python Using The `Import` Command

-We can use the `import` keyword in Python to import external modules and packages that provide additional functionality.
+We can use the `import` statement in Python to import external modules and packages that provide additional functionality.
 For instance, to use the `math` module in Python, we can write:

 ```python
 import math